 4. Click on the Admission menu.

-6. The system will ask if you’ve checked the requirements for your chosen program.
+6. The system will ask if you’ve checked the requirements for your chosen programme.
 Click “Yes” to move on.

-7. You’ll need to pay through Remita, so follow the on screen instructions carefully.
+7. You’ll need to pay through Remita, so follow the displayed instructions carefully.

 8. After your Remita payment goes through, you’ll end up back on the NOUN portal.